WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/40_Matthew/Matt_5.md

 And if you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?

 ###### 48
-You therefore must be perfect, as your heavenly Father is perfect. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You therefore must be perfect, as your heavenly Father is perfect.

 ***